IOCCC image by Matt Zucker

 The IOCCC size tool algorithm can be summarized as follows:

 The size tool counts most C reserved words (keyword, secondary, and selected preprocessor keywords) as 1.
-The size tool counts all other octets as 1 excluding ASCII whitespace, and excluding any ‘;’, ‘{’ or ‘}’ followed by ASCII whitespace, and excluding any ‘;’, ‘{’ or ‘}’ octet immediately before the end of file.
+The size tool counts all other bytes as 1 excluding ASCII whitespace, and excluding any ‘;’, ‘{’ or ‘}’ followed by ASCII whitespace, and excluding any ‘;’, ‘{’ or ‘}’ byte immediately before the end of file.

 ASCII whitespace includes ASCII tab, ASCII space, ASCII newline, ASCII formfeed, and ASCII carriage return.